bastiengrignon/DiscordBot/README.md

 # Commands
 - `!ping`: Show latency
-- `!setChannel`: Modify the text channel where messages are send
+- `!setChannel channelID`: Modify the text channel where messages are send